javorszky/framework-muxer-showdown/README.md

 #### Overlaps

+Echo beautifully handles overlaps, I can have a route that's dynamic, and also static on the same prefix, and both work as expected.
+See the [implementation of overlaps](handlers/overlaps.go) and the declaration of the [routes in app.go](app/app.go).

+More surprisingly it also handles the case where the dynamic part is completely missing, though a new catch-all declaration with `/prefix/` is needed.

+I am very pleased with it!

 #### General middleware

 Super easy to use, works a lot similar to the [middleware situation in the net/http](https://github.com/suborbital/framework-muxer-showdown/tree/net/http#middlewares-easy) implementation.